 A sex crime is unlike any allegation you will ever face.
 A conviction does not end with a prison sentence because even after you serve your time, you will be labeled for the rest of your life.
 You will have your face, name, address, and the details of your crime plastered on the internet forever.
 You won’t be able to live where you want, and getting a job will be incredibly difficult.

-That’s why you need a sex crimes lawyer at your side you from the very beginning.
-Too often, people are falsely or mistakenly charged with sex offenses and considerable damage is done because there was no one looking out for their interests.
+That’s why you need a sex crimes lawyer at your side from the very beginning.
+Too often, people are falsely or mistakenly charged with sex offenses, and considerable damage is done because there was no one looking out for their interests.
 A skilled Washington sex crimes lawyer can be all the difference.

 Don’t face a sex crime allegation on your own